 There are moments in life that seem so painful, it’s a wonder we make it through… But we do.
 We do make it through, and that alone is reason to be thankful.
 It’s amazing how you start to notice all the little things you should have always been thankful for, when bigger distractions are out the way.

 I’m thankful for sunshine.
 I’m thankful for the aroma of freshly baked bread.
 I’m thankful for butterfly kisses and homemade gifts made of yarn and twigs.
 I am thankful my husband and I still look at each other the way we did 20 years ago.

 In fact, thankfulness itself, is something to be thankful for.
 Gratitude is the oar the keeps your raft in delicate balance on the raging river of life.

 I wasn’t planning to post this chai latte cupcake recipe, this week.
-I made them for a friend’s baby shower.
-However, these cupcakes had such rave reviews, I thought I better share them with you with before Christmas.
+However, I made them for a friend’s baby shower and these cupcakes had such rave reviews, I thought I better share them with you with before Christmas.

-I opted to use “instant chai latte powder” in the batter, instead of combining all the spice myself, because I felt that flavor would benefit from the dehydrated milk added to the powder.
-It gave the chai latte cupcakes the creamy quality of good chai.
+I opted to use “instant chai latte powder” in the batter, instead of combining all the spice myself, because I felt the flavor would benefit from the dehydrated milk added to the powder.
+It gives the chai latte cupcakes the creamy quality of good chai.

 This chai latte cupcake recipe was a rare first-attempt success… Something else to be thankful for!

 The flavor was spot-on, after I added a touch of cardamom for extra kick.
 They are buttery, moist and well spiced, with a decadent spiced cream frosting on top!

 I hope you enjoy these chai latte cupcakes as much as we did.

 Yield: 48 mini cupckes